 What is a risk assessment?

 A risk assessment is simply a careful examination of what, in your work, could cause harm to people, so that you can weigh up whether you have taken enough precautions or should do more to prevent harm.
-Click Here for Risk-Assessment Template Further information and advice on risk assessment can be found at: www.hse.gov.uk/risk
+Click Here for a Risk Assessment Template Further information and advice on risk assessment can be found on the HSE website

 Safety in Window Cleaning Using Waterfed Pole Systems and Portable Ladders

 In recent years many window cleaners have adopted the use of waterfed pole systems that facilitate the cleaning of windows up to 60ft/20 metres high from ground level.
-Avoiding the need to work at height is an obvious immediate attraction; however, there are various considerations to be taken into account.
+Avoiding the need to work at height is an obvious immediate attraction; however, there are various considerations to be considered.
 Click Here For full guidance on this.

 BE SAFETY AWARE!!
 Especially when using a long water-fed pole close to an overhead power line.
 Check for overhead power cables as part of your daily RAMS before extending a water-fed pole wherever you are.
 See more here.